 - Bruising in the front of your foot

 - Inability to bend your big toe down

 - Inability to put weight on your toe

 How is turf toe diagnosed?

-Your healthcare provider will start with a medical history, asking about your current symptoms, your past medical problems, and how you injured your foot.
+Your healthcare provider will start with a health history, asking about your current symptoms, your past medical problems, and how you injured your foot.
 He or she will examine your foot, checking for bruising, swelling, and range of motion.
 If this is painful, your provider might inject you with a numbing medicine.

 Imaging often helps to diagnose turf toe as well.
-Your healthcare provider might order X-rays to make sure you don’t have any problems with your bones.
-To get a better look at the plantar complex, he or she might order a magnetic resonance imaging scan (MRI).
+Your healthcare provider will order X-rays to make sure you don’t have any problems with your bones.
+To get a better look at the plantar complex, he or she might order an MRI.
 This is particularly useful in grade 2 or grade 3 injuries.
-An emergency room healthcare provider, or a general healthcare provider often diagnoses you, but an orthopedist (a doctor who specializes in bones of your skeleton) or podiatrist (a doctor who specializes in the foot and ankle) might also play a role in your care.
+An emergency room healthcare provider or a general healthcare provider often diagnoses you.
+But you also might see a healthcare provider who specializes in bones of your skeleton (orthopedist) or a provider who specializes in the foot and ankle (podiatrist).

 How is turf toe treated?